Guide to the top 20 QA metrics that matter

 Cost per bug fix = Time taken to fix * the dev’s hourly rate

-Calculating the cost of not testing might seem counterintuitive but is a great way to establish the necessity of QA functions.
+Calculating the cost of not testing might seem counterintuitive, but it is a great way to establish the necessity of QA functions.
 Monitoring this QA metric is especially important if you have to justify increased budgetary or hiring requests to stakeholders.

 The cost of not testing refers to the cost of fixing any feature that went into production without testing, failed and needed fixing.